Pingid/ts-prove/README.md

 // { name: string, age: number }
 ```

-Here is an example of how you use it on a route handler allowing you safely continue without typescript complaining.
-This is particularly pleasing because it allows you to both type and validate a request at the same time.
+Here is an example of how this can be used in a route handler to safely infer the type of some POST data.

 ```ts
 function addPerson(p: { name: string, age: number }) => ...;